 Center of Practice

-There are multiple different ways community colleges can support their students, faculty, staff and leadership in global entrepreneurship efforts.
+There are many different ways community colleges and universities can support their students, faculty, staff and leadership in global entrepreneurship efforts.
 Below are a few best practices that we've seen in our member colleges:

-- Offer study and/or travel abroad opportunities for your students and teaching abroad opportunities for your staff.
+- Consider teaching abroad opportunities for your faculty and staff.

 - Celebrate and recognize international exchange students at your campus.

 - Develop a partnership with a college in a different country and offer a virtual exchange.
 Consider IREX's Global Solutions Sustainability Challenge or the Open World program, one of the most effective U.S. exchange programs for countries of the post-Soviet era.

 - Bring in guest speakers from local businesses and industry that can share how their organizations conduct business globally.